-Ms Lynette McGivern is the Director of Service Learning and Leadership at Wesley College.
+Ms Lynette McGivern is the Head of Senior School at Wesley College.
 Volunteering and service for others is entrenched in Lynette’s teaching philosophy, shaping the leadership capabilities of countless students through her time at the College.

 What is the most thoughtful gift that you’ve ever received?

 I started ‘warm-and-fuzzies’ with the Year 12 prefect group last year, whereby I got each prefect to write a thoughtful message on post-it notes to each other.
 At the end of the year, they gave me an envelope with ‘warm-and-fuzzies’ or letters that they’d secretly written me.
 You know me Lachie, I’m pretty unemotional about those kind of things, but when I realised what they were doing I had to put them away because I was going to cry.
 In terms of being thoughtful that was pretty special.